mtm90/corso_dev1/esercitazioni/Movie-Manager/README.md

    | Password   | string  | User's password     |

 2. **Movie**
    Represents a movie that users can book.
-Each movie will have a unique ID and related attributes such as title, genre, and duration.
+Each movie will have a unique ID and related attributes such as title, genre, and duration, as well as a an attribute that says if a movie was booked or not.

    | Attribute  | Type    | Description        |
    |------------|---------|--------------------|